annafabris/Italian-Hate-Speech-Detection/README.md

-# Italian-Hate-Speech-Detection
+# Italian Hate Speech Detection
 Italian hate speech detection using transformer.
 We compare monolingual models in both Italian and English (where the Italian dataset is translated into English) and a multilingual model, and show that the multi-lingual model outperforms monolingual models on this classification task.

 ## Overview
-The University of Bologna (UniBo) Natural Language Processing (NLP) project.
-In this project, we utilised the PAN-AP-2021 dataset to profile hate speech spreaders on social media, more specifically on Twitter, addressing the problem in English.
+The University of Bologna (UniBo) Natural Language Processing (NLP) elective project work.
+In this project, we utilised the [Italian Hate Speech Corpus](https://github.com/msang/hate-speech-corpus) dataset to profile hate speech spreaders on social media, more specifically on Twitter, addressing the problem in Italian.

 Three different transformers (Italian Transformer, Multilingual transformer, English transformer with translated dataset) were trained and evaluated on the dataset.
 Our results show that the Multilingual transformer method produces the best results in terms of accuracy on the test set.